octoai/octoAI/README.md

 There are two ways to setup the cluster:

-- [Manual setup](https://github.com/octoai/octo.ai/wiki/Setup-Guide).
+- [Manual setup](https://github.com/octoai/octoAI/wiki/Setup-Guide).
 A set of all totems to get the components up and running.
 - Dockerized (Coming Soon)

 ## How can I develop it?

-- Visit [Roadmap](https://github.com/octoai/octo.ai/wiki/Roadmap) and see if something you want is on the roadmap or not.
+- Visit [Roadmap](https://github.com/octoai/octoAI/wiki/Roadmap) and see if something you want is on the roadmap or not.
 - If it is, go to the concerned repo and view it's milestones, and you should be able to find an issue.
 If not, please create an issue for what you want.
 - If it is not, please create an issue in the concerned repo and someone will discuss it over.
-	- You can also add it to the [wishlist](https://github.com/octoai/octo.ai/wiki/Wishlist)
+	- You can also add it to the [wishlist](https://github.com/octoai/octoAI/wiki/Wishlist)

 ## Can I become a contributor?
-Please follow Octo.ai [Contributor's Guide] (https://github.com/octoai/octo.ai/blob/master/CONTRIBUTING)
+Please follow octoAI [Contributor's Guide] (https://github.com/octoai/octoAI/blob/master/CONTRIBUTING)

 ### Contact Info